0113 343 3355

 My scholarship interest in 'criticality' includes collaboration with other institutions.
 I have worked with a colleague from Durham University on a joint project concerning Critical EAP in the classroom which is influenced by Sarah Benesch's, Critical English for Academic Purposes: Theory, Politics and Practice.
 A colleague from Universidad Europea de Madrid and I developed materials for a workshop on Criticality in EAP for the Universidad.

 With my history hat, my interests extend to oral history, memory and archive whereby enabling the absent silenced to be accorded a voice.
-I have explored opportunities with colleagues for a Sadler Seminar Series proposal on the theme of Archiving voices and lives from the margins and at the moment, investigating collaboration with the 1947 Partition Archive and a possible research project for the FOAR2000 module.
+I have explored opportunities with colleagues for a Sadler Seminar Series proposal on the theme of Archiving voices and lives from the margins and at the moment, investigating collaboration with the 1947 Partition Archive.

 Conference Talks, Publications & Workshops: